FrancesCoronel/personal-website-v3/content/posts/2018-04-24-techqueria.md

 ---
-title: Techqueria.org
+title: Techqueria
-description: Open Source Developer 🌮
+description: Board Member, Open Source Lead, Slack Workspace Owner & Admin 🌮
 date: 2018-04-24
 image: https://i.imgur.com/VMrVGbe.png
 aliases:
   - /2018/09/20/techquerias-new-website-launched/
   - /2018/04/24/techqueria/
   - /2018/04/24/techqueria.org/
+  - /techqueria/
+  - /techqueria.org/
 categories:
   - portfolio
   - volunteering
-  - program
+  - experience
 tags:
   - open source
   - latinx in tech
 ---

 > Techqueria is one of the largest communities of Latinx professionals in the tech industry.

+## March 27th, 2019

+Officially voted in as a a board member - the 9th one!
+Hurray! 🎉

 ## February 18th, 2019